pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/paper-editing/key-concepts-in-documentary-theory.md

 <!-- Searching for Sugar man touching the void trailer -->
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/QL5TffdOQ7g" frameborder="0" allowfullscreen></iframe>

-And this great interview with the film-maker, (watch the film first tho).
+And this great interview with the film-maker, Malik Bendjelloul, about the behind the scene making of.
+Working with contributors and establishing trust and commitment. (watch the film first tho).
 <!-- Searching for Sugar Man: Making of (Malik Bendjelloul and Sixto Rodríguez) VOSE -->
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/7jbDKvuwB2s" frameborder="0" allowfullscreen></iframe>